Ontraport/PilotPress/readme.txt

 == Changelog ==

+= 1.8.2 =
+* Reduced the api calls needed for PilotPress every page load for logged out users.

 = 1.8.1 =
 * Added new PilotPress text widget to allow merge codes to merge easily and without any extra modifications to your theme.